MiscGuild/bridge/README.md

 -   Automatic restarts and reconnections.
 -   Toggleable use of Discord emojis for Hypixel ranks in chat messages.
 -   Privileged slash commands to control bot behaviour in-game.
+-   Toggleable slowmode to slow and control member usage.

 ## Installation